 Company creates manufacturing jobs in Connecticut

-One pharmaceutical company is busy creating manufacturing jobs in Connecticut.
+One corporation is expanding and creating manufacturing jobs in Connecticut.